DeclanChidlow/vale.rocks/src/posts/open-source-entitlement.md

 description: A rant about behaviour in the open-source software community focussing on user entitlement at the expense of developer wellbeing.
 og_description: Don't bite the hand that feeds you.
 pub_time: 2025-04-04
+mod_time: 2025-11-05
 section: Rant
 tags: [development]
 ---

 As someone who has been known to write open-source software and contribute to open-source projects, I have some thoughts on the matter.
 Particularly, the growing sense of entitlement among users.

-When software is open-source, it means it is open-source -- that the source is open -- nothing more.
-This simple fact is frequently misunderstood, so let me be crystal clear about what open-source does *not* automatically mean by default:
+When software is open-source, it means it is open-source -- that the source is open and you're granted the freedoms defined by the license -- nothing more.
+These simple facts are frequently misunderstood, so let me be crystal clear about what open-source does _not_ automatically mean by default:

-- It does not mean open to contributions;
+- It does not mean open to contributions.
-- It does not mean support is offered;
+- It does not mean support is offered.
-- It does not mean you're entitled to feature requests;
+- It does not mean you're entitled to feature requests.
-- It does not mean the developer owes you their time;
+- It does not mean the developer owes you their time.
-- It does not mean you're entitled to anything;
+- It does not mean you're entitled to the maintainer's labour.
-- It does not mean it is _free_ and open-source (FOSS).
+- It does not mean you can do _anything_ you want.
+You remain bound by the licence.

 Some open-source projects choose to offer these things, but they should not be expected.
 It is up to the discretion of the project and maintainers.
 Being provided the software at all is a privilege, _not_ a right -- anything further doubly so. [^1]

-When software is open-source, it is open-source, not necessarily free and open-source (FOSS), and even if it is FOSS, it might still have a restrictive licence. [^2] The code being available in and of itself _does not_ give you a right to take it, modify it, or redistribute it.
+When software is open-source, it is open-source, not necessarily _completely_ free for you to do what you want with, as it might still have a somewhat restrictive licence. [^2] Separately, the code being available in and of itself _does not_ necessarily make it open-source and give you a right to take it, modify it, or redistribute it.

 ## Abuse of Devs

-I can't count the amount of times I've seen entitled script kiddies spam issues on GitHub or flood a chatroom begging for support on a project run by a volunteer who is fresh out of money, running on caffeine fumes, and yet is working out of love for their common man in the pursuit of improving the world -- even if just by a little.
+I can't count the amount of times I've seen entitled script kiddies spam issues on GitHub or flood a chatroom begging for support on a project run by a volunteer who is fresh out of money, running on caffeine fumes, and yet is working out of love for their fellow humans in the pursuit of improving the world -- even if just by a little.

 What makes this particularly egregious is that these very much entitled people believe it their right to receive this support and will become combative about it when confronted.
 It sickens me to see people do this -- to verbally abuse the very developers who created the tools they're using freely.

-I've seen a concerning number of people who side with the script kiddies on this, stating that "maintainers shouldn't have started or released their project if they didn't want to provide support" or that "project maintainers just need a thicker skin".
+I've seen a concerning number of people who side with the script kiddies on this, stating that 'maintainers shouldn't have started or released their project if they didn't want to provide support' or that 'project maintainers just need a thicker skin'.
 What a _disgusting_ way to act -- such unwarranted entitlement has no place in the open-source community or any community for that matter.

 The world runs on open-source.
-The site you are reading this on was written using FOSS software and is source-available itself.
+The site you are reading this on was written using open-source software and is source-available itself.
 I think it's important to have open code, but the mere act of making code public now seems to create an expectation that developers must accept pull requests, manage issues, offer support, etc -- all without compensation.

 Even ickier is when people try to exploit maintainer goodwill in the name of profit, such as when corporations request features without intent to give anything in return.
 This corporate exploitation is even more reprehensible than some no-name script kiddy doing so.
 It is my opinion that the right thing to do if you're turning a profit using open-source software is to contribute financially back to the people who develop and maintain the tools enabling your success.